Portland Food Carts, Pods, and Patios Tour

 How many food carts are in Portland?

 Truly a frontier foodie destination, you’ll get a real feel of the next big thing in flavor where each stop is somehow better than the last.
-Top off the afternoon nursing the strain in your Thanksgiving-pants with a sampling of craft beer on a massive patio, debating which bite was best.
+Top off the afternoon nursing the strain in your Thanksgiving-pants by relaxing on a massive patio, debating which bite was best.

 Featured In: